-Do not issue a warning if '--change-section-address' or '--adjust-section-lma' or '--adjust-section-vma' is used, even if the named section does not exist.
+Do not issue a warning if '--change-section-address' or '--adjust-section-lma' or '--adjust-section-vma' is used, even if the section pattern does not match any sections.

---set-section-flags section=flags
+--set-section-flags sectionpattern=flags

-Set the flags for the named section.
+Set the flags for any sections matching section pattern.
 The flags argument is a comma separated string of flag names.
 The recognized names are 'alloc', 'contents', 'load', 'noload', 'readonly', 'code', 'data', 'rom', 'share', and 'debug'.
 You can set the 'contents' flag for a section which does not have contents, but it is not meaningful to clear the 'contents' flag of a section which does have contents-just remove the section instead.
 Not all flags are meaningful for all object file formats.